 In 2009, the three brothers Philipp, Daniel and Patrik Tykesson in their parents' living-room developed the idea of an electric scooter.

-"Our goal is to be the world's leading provider of e-mobility from 20 to 120 km/h and thus offer clean, urban and fast mobility," says Patrik Tykesson.
+“Our goal is to be the world’s leading provider of e-mobility in the two-wheel segment and thus ensure clean, rattle-proof and fast mobility,” said Patrik Tykesson.

 The next step is to continue to focus on the potential of the portable battery system.
 Thanks to the plug-and-play solution, the batteries can not only be used as a flexible solution in the electric scooter, but can also be deployed for various applications ranging from lawnmowers to camping equipment.